Is cell segregation like oil and water: asymptotic versus transitory regime: Materials and Methods

 The parameter $d$ rescales the rates in a trivial way, since an increase of $d$ by $\Delta d$ will increase all $\beta_{ij}$ by the same amount $1/3\Delta d$ and therefore decrease all rates by a factor $\exp\{-8/3\Delta d\}$, independently of $\xi,x,y$:

 The factor $\exp\{-8/3\Delta d\}$ just rescales the time scale of migration $\tau$.

 The effects of the parameter $db$ on the model system are more complex and have been examined numerically.
 We initialize with a random configuration $\xi$ and measure successively, for each subsequent configuration $\xi_t$ the sum $\lambda_t$ of all heterotypic transition rates in the whole system at this time.
 The value $\lambda_t$ sets the current average waiting time $\Delta t_\text{swap} = 1/\lambda_t$ between two cell switches, see implementation of the cellular automaton in SI text.
 We find that on average an increase of the parameter $db$ will increase $\lambda_t$ and therefore decrease the average waiting time $\Delta t_\text{swap}$.
 As illustration we show the dependency of $\lambda_0$ on the parameters for a random configuration $\xi$ in \figref{main_Florian_paper_plot_4}.
-Further, we notice that an increase of $db$ will also increase the cpu time, i.e., the number of cell switches, required to reach the same level of segregation.
+Further, for a fixed parameter $\beta^*$, an increase of $db$ will also increase the computing time, i.e., the number of cell switches required to reach the same level of segregation~\cite{RosBoeLanVos2021}.

+To further assess the influence of the initial configurations $\xi$, we generated configuration with segregation indices $0.25$, as observed initially in the experiments, by evolving a randomly mixed configuration with different adhesion parameter sets up to this point and then changed the adhesion parameters for further time.
+The comparison between the segregation processes for the same adhesion parameters but the different initial conditions, displayed in in \figref{main_Florian_paper_plot_14_1} in SI, reveals a small influence of the initial condition, but the scaling of the segregation indices is not affected.